cordjr/transcribe/README.md

 ## Good to know

+- **Video format**: Currently only accepts MP4 files.
+Got an AVI or MKV?
+You'll need to convert it first!
-- **Language**: Currently set to Portuguese (pt).
-If you need another language, you'll have to tweak the code a bit
+- **Language**: Currently hardcoded to Portuguese (pt) transcription only.
+If you need English or other languages, you'll have to modify the code
 - **Temp files**: The program uses `~/.transcribe-workdir/` for temporary files but cleans everything up when done
 - **Audio quality**: Better audio = better transcriptions.
 The program does its best to clean up the audio, but garbage in, garbage out!
 - **Processing time**: Transcription takes time.
 A 1-hour video might take 10-15 minutes depending on your machine